ryotayamanaka/hackmakers/doc/05_deploy-image/deploy-image.md

     Note the address name, e.g. `hackmakers_high` that you will use later when connecting to the databases using JDBC.

 You may now proceed to the next lab.

-## Acknowledgements

-* **Author** - Jayant Sharma, Product Manager, Spatial and Graph
-* **Contributors** - Thanks to Jenny Tsai for helpful, constructive feedback that improved this workshop.
-Arabella Yao, Product Manager Intern, Database Management.
-* **Last Updated By/Date** - Jayant Sharma, October 2020

-## Need Help?
-Please submit feedback or ask for help using our [LiveLabs Support Forum](https://community.oracle.com/tech/developers/categories/oracle-graph).
-Please click the **Log In** button and login using your Oracle Account.
-Click the **Ask A Question** button to the left to start a *New Discussion* or *Ask a Question*.
-Please include your workshop name and lab name.
-You can also include screenshots and attach files.
-Engage directly with the author of the workshop.

-If you do not have an Oracle Account, click [here](https://profile.oracle.com/myprofile/account/create-account.jspx) to create one.